 This section has two parts.
 The first part surveys some of the most common/important types of measurements reported in the literature.
-The second part considers specific issues associated with measuring NbTi, Nb3Sn, BiSCCO and RE-123 conductors.
+The second part considers specific issues associated for measuring NbTi, Nb3Sn, BiSCCO and RE-123 conductors.
 All of these materials either have been or are currently part of international collaborative studies for the standardisation of measurement techniques.
-Know-how, mistakes and typical errors found when measuring each material are also discussed.
+The typical errors found when measuring each material are also discussed.

-G2.3.5.1 Different types of measurement - $I_c$ as a function of field in liquid cryogens - $J_c(B)$ techniques
+G2.3.5.1 Different types of measurement

+I_c as a function of field in liquid cryogens - $J_c(B)$ techniques